Student Programming & Raider Entertainment (SPARE)

 SPARE Manager Openings

 Each year we accept applications for all of our Student Manager positions within the SPARE Executive Council.
-To apply, please send a résumé and cover letter to tyler.adkins@mtsu.edu.
+To apply, please submit an application and resume on Handshake.

-Please note when applying: You must be able to attend mandatory trainings in August (typically the week before classes), and you must be able to attend weekly meetings during the academic year while classes are in session at a time agreed upon by all executive council members.
+Please note when applying: You must be able to attend mandatory trainings on August 18th and 19th, and you must be able to attend weekly meetings during the academic year while classes are in session at a time agreed upon by all executive council members.
 If you are graduating, studying abroad, or taking any internships that may prevent you from being a SPARE Executive Council member for the entire academic year, you may still apply (and please note so in your cover letter), but preferences will be given to those who will be able to complete their position for a full academic year.
+If you need early move-in for on-campus housing to attend the August training, please let the staff know during your interview so that we can make arrangements.

 Detailed Job Descriptions